 Professor Dr Jeremy Krebs, MBChB, FRACP, MD

 Dr Jeremy Krebs is an Endocrinologist at Capital and Coast District Health Board, where he also heads CEDOR.
-He is a Clinical Senior Lecturer at the University of Otago, Wellington, and part of the Edgar Diabetes and Obesity Research Centre.
+He is a Professor at the University of Otago, Wellington, and part of the Edgar Diabetes and Obesity Research Centre.